How to Kill a Tree Stump: 4 DIY Ways to Remove it for Good

 Next, fill these holes up with Epsom salt.
 But leave some space at the top to add water.
 This will dissolve the minerals, though you may need to return later to add more water as the process occurs.
 Be careful while adding water to prevent spillage of the solution.

 Then, cover the entire base with a thick layer of powder.
 As a result, the process of drying is accelerated as it sucks moisture out of the stump.
-This could be fine cat litter or even cheaper baking soda.
+This could be fine cat litter, one of the cat litter alternatives, or even cheaper baking soda.

 You can skip this "powder" step if you want.
 It's not a big deal, because it also sucks moisture from the ground around the stump, so it's not that effective.
 Gasoline can also kill the stump, though it won't aid in drying it out.
 This all works if you need to kill cactus growth too.

 When you’re done, cover the stump up with a water-resistant tarp to protect it from rain and sunlight.
 After a month or more, you will notice that the stump is drying out.
-This is when you can more easily remove the stump from your yard with an axe or even a crowbar to pry it up.
+This is when you can more easily remove the stump from your yard with the right types of axes or even a crowbar to pry it up.

 Burn The Tree Stump